tom1209/Family-Health-Share/readme.txt

 -Everything else is run in both client and server
 -The public folder stores images, fonts, or static assets shared throughout the site on both client and server -Files in the lib dir load first
--Files named main load last
+-Files named main loads last
 -Everything else loads in alphabetical order
 -Using meteor methods to allow users to securely update information on the server, specifically good for working with collections